The-Andb/.github/profile/README.md

 ### ⚖️ License & Philosophy

-**Source-Available, Not Open Source.**
+**Source-Available, Free for General Use.**
 Our code is public for evaluation, education, and trust.
-However, commercial use, redistribution, and SaaS hosting are strictly prohibited without a license.
-We believe in transparency without compromising sustainability.
+The application is free to download and free to use for any purpose, including commercial use.
+However, you cannot use our software to provide a competing database orchestration service or commercial SaaS platform.
+For white-labeling, redistribution, or hosted services, please contact us for a commercial license

 ---